EgorSobko/FeedTestTask/README.md

 I didn't use any caching, because there was no such requirement, but they would help with images a lot.

+I used one dependecy from Apple for more type strict HTTP.

 Thanks in advance